 - *HPE-260 is highly recommended.

-Humanities: Complete a total of 8 credits, including those taken from the General Education area, from the following:
+Humanities: Complete a total of 8 Humanities credits, including any Humanities courses taken from the General Education area:

 - Art (ART); Dance (DNCA); English (ENG) (except ENG-131, ENG-132, ENG-135); Humanities (HUM); Interior Design (INTR); Journalism (JOUR); Music (MUS); Philosophy (PHIL); Telecommunication (TCM); Speech Communications (SPC); Theatre (THEA), Virtual Theatricality Lab (VTL); World Languages (American Sign Language (ASL), Arabic (ARA), Chinese (CHN), French (FRE), German (GER), Italian (ITAL), Spanish (SPN)); or World Religions (WR).

 - Three credit hours are satisfied in the Required Core Courses category.

 Science and Mathematics: Complete a total of 8 Science and Mathematics credits, including Science and Mathematics courses taken from the Quantitative Literacy group: